 - Melt remaining 1 tablespoon butter in a large heavy saucepan over medium heat.
 Add rice, pepper, and remaining 1/2 cup white wine.
-Stir to insure that rice does not clump together and cook until wine is absorbed.
+Stir to ensure that rice does not clump together and cook until wine is absorbed.
 Add 1 cup broth; reduce heat to low, and stir until broth is almost absorbed.
 Continue to add broth, 1/2 cup at a time and stirring until rice is creamy and tender but still firm in center.
 This should take about 15 to 18 minutes.

 - Stir in onion/thyme mixture.
-Remove from heat and stir in cheeses, lemon juice and lemon zest.
+Remove from heat and stir in cheeses, lemon juice, and lemon zest.

 Roasted Radishes with Thyme

 - 1 bunch (about 1 pound) assorted small radishes

 - 2 sprigs fresh thyme